SOLO GitHub Guide

 In order to use a repository under version control, one must first clone it, which, in essence, creates a copy of the repository on your local machine (called the local repository), which can then be used to track modifications on the online repository (called the remote repository).

-Cloning a repository by using GitHub Desktop is easier.
-Go to file > Clone repository and then select the correct repository.
+To clone a repository using GitHub Desktop go to file > Clone repository and then select the correct repository.
 Pressing the clone button will then clone that repository.

 Cloning a repository from GitHub Desktop